 How much Pupil Premium funding does our academy receive?

-This year The West Grantham Academy St John’s received £247,580.
+For 2018-2019 The West Grantham Academy St John’s is expecting to receive £253,440.
 The current figure is always an indicative figure and is subject to change throughout the academic year.

 How is the Pupil Premium spent?